Strategy11/formidable-forms/readme.txt

 See all <a href="https://zapier.com/apps/formidable/integrations">Formidable Zapier Integrations</a>.

 == Changelog ==
+= 6.4 =
+* New: A floating button has been added to some admin pages with links for documentation and support.
+* New: When importing, if a matching trashed form is found based on a key match, it will be deleted before the import begins.
+This prevents conflicts that cause field shortcodes and conditional logic not to update as expected when imported.
+* New: The field search has been improved.
+Inactive fields will no longer appear when there is no match, and categories will no longer appear when no children fields are visible.
+* New: Captcha key settings will now be trimmed on save to avoid unecessary whitespace characters reported to cause issues in some cases.
+* New: Form previews inside of Gutenberg blocks are no longer interactive and can no longer be submitted when clicking the submit button in the preview.
+* Fix: Rapidly clicking the preview button before the page has loaded would cause a JavaScript error preventing the preview button from working.

 = 6.3.2 =
 * New: The cron for tracking plugin usage is now unscheduled automatically when deactivating this plugin.
 * Fix: Invalid regex validation errors would not reset when corrected, preventing form submissions.